Wackerbarth Castle (A)

 Further to Station B – Grosssedlitz Baroque Garden, approx. 30km

 Grosssedlitz Baroque Garden (B)

-Back in 1719, the Count had already had plans for a retirement home – however, not to be set up in Radebeul, but in Grosssedlitz.
-Eight years before the construction of Wackerbarth Castle began he had already assigned the building of a castle with a garden to Saxon master-builder Knoeffel.
-Up to 1,000 soldiers were employed parallel in the development of the area which is characterised by a valley.
-So the castle could be completed as soon as 1720 and the Upper Orangery in 1721.
+The Count had actually had plans for his retirement seat in Grosssedlitz.
+In 1719, he assigned Saxon master-builder Knoeffel to build a palace with garden near Pirna.
+The castle was completed In 1720 and the Upper Orangery in 1721.
 This seemed to have left an impression: since shortly after, in 1723, Augustus the Strong bought the castle and garden off the Count by way of a secret contract.
-Count Wackerbarth remained the official principal-builder, but conversions were performed following Augustus’ ideas.
-In order to be able to adequately celebrate the feast of the Polish Order of the White Eagle, the layout of the estate needed to be redesigned.
-During a walk around the estate, more than 60 sculptures decorating the garden can be admired.
-The figure groups of the »Four Seasons«, the »Four Continents« and the »Four Elements« will be memorable to the visitor.
+Count Wackerbarth remained the official principal-builder, but conversions became necessary for a new concept to adequately celebrate the feast of the Polish Order of the White Eagle.

 Further to Station C – Koenigstein Fortress, approx. 16km